Residential Trauma Clinic

 Insomnia – After a traumatic experience it is common to have difficulties sleeping due to nightmares or due to mentally going over details of the event.

 Anxiety – Feeling constantly anxious after a trauma is very common.
-Sometimes these feelings turn into anxiety disorders such as PTSD or panic attacks.
+Sometimes these feelings turn into anxiety or panic.

 Stress – Even if you handled stress very well before your experience, many people find stress harder to manage after a traumatic event.

 Anger – Feeling angry after a trauma is very common.
 You might be angry at the person who traumatised you, at the event itself or even at the world.
 This can lead to outbursts and other anger management issues.